 The fundamental philosophy of the PJM/NYISO M2M coordination process is to set up procedures to allow any transmission constraints that are significantly impacted by generation dispatch changes and/or Phase Angle Regulator (“PAR”) control actions in both markets to be jointly managed in the security-constrained economic dispatch models of both RTOs.
 This joint management of transmission constraints near the market borders will provide the more efficient and lower cost transmission congestion management solution, while providing coordinated pricing at the market boundaries.

 The M2M coordination process focuses on real-time market coordination to manage transmission limitations that occur on the M2M Flowgates in a more cost effective manner.
-Coordination between NYISO and PJM will include not only joint redispatch, but will also incorporate coordinated operation of the Ramapo PARs that are located at the NYISO – PJM interface.
+Coordination between NYISO and PJM will include not only joint redispatch, but will also incorporate coordinated operation of the NY-NJ PARs that are located at the NYISO – PJM interface.
 This real-time coordination will result in a more efficient economic dispatch solution across both markets to manage the real-time transmission constraints that impact both markets, focusing on the actual flows in real-time to manage constraints.
 Under this approach, the flow entitlements on the M2M Flowgates do not impact the physical dispatch; the flow entitlements are used in market settlements to ensure appropriate compensation based on comparison of the actual Market Flows to the flow entitlements.

 2 M2M Flowgates

 Only a subset of all transmission constraints that exist in either market will require coordinated congestion management.
 This subset of transmission constraints will be identified as M2M Flowgates.
 Flowgates eligible for the M2M coordination process are called M2M Flowgates.
-For the purposes of the M2M coordination process (in addition to the studies described in section 3 below) the following will be used in determining M2M Flowgates.
+For the purposes of the M2M coordination process (in addition to the studies described in Section 3 of this Schedule D) the following will be used in determining M2M Flowgates.

 2.1 NYISO and PJM will only be performing the M2M coordination process on M2M Flowgates that are under the operational control of NYISO or PJM.
 NYISO and PJM will not be performing the M2M coordination process on Flowgates that are owned and controlled by third party entities.

 2.2 The Parties will make reasonable efforts to lower their generator binding threshold to match the lower generator binding threshold utilized by the other Party.
-The generator and Ramapo PAR binding thresholds (the shift factor thresholds used to identify the resource(s) available to relieve a transmission constraint), will not be set below 3%, except by mutual consent.
+The generator and NY-NJ PAR binding thresholds (the shift factor thresholds used to identify the resource(s) available to relieve a transmission constraint), will not be set below 3%, except by mutual consent.
 This requirement applies to M2M Flowgates.
 It is not an additional criterion for determination of M2M Flowgates.

-2.3 For the purpose of determining whether a monitored element Flowgate is eligible for the M2M coordination process, a threshold for determining a significant GLDF or Ramapo PSF will take into account the number of monitored elements.
+2.3 For the purpose of determining whether a monitored element Flowgate is eligible for the M2M coordination process, a threshold for determining a significant GLDF or NY-NJ PARs PSF will take into account the number of monitored elements.
 Implementation of M2M Flowgates will ordinarily occur through mutual agreement.

 2.4 All Flowgates eligible for M2M coordination will be included in the coordinated

-operations of the Ramapo PARs.
+operations of the NY-NJ PARs.
 Flowgates with significant GLDF will also be included in joint redispatch.

-2.5 M2M Flowgates that are eligible for redispatch coordination are also eligible for coordinated operation of the Ramapo PARs.
-M2M Flowgates that are eligible for coordinated operation of the Ramapo PARs are not necessarily also eligible for redispatch coordination.
+2.5 M2M Flowgates that are eligible for redispatch coordination are also eligible for coordinated operation of the NY-NJ PARs.
+M2M Flowgates that are eligible for coordinated operation of the NY-NJ PARs are not necessarily also eligible for redispatch coordination.

-2.6 The NYISO shall post a list of all of the M2M Flowgates located in the NYCA on its web site.
+2.6 The NYISO shall post a list of all of the M2M Flowgates located in theNew York Control Area (“NYCA”) on its web site.
 PJM shall post a list of all of the M2M Flowgates located in its Control Area on its web site.

 3 M2M Flowgate Studies